offscale/offregisters-nodejs/README.md

 There are plenty of [IDEs](https://areweideyet.com) and other [Rust development tools to consider](https://github.com/rust-unofficial/awesome-rust#development-tools).

 ### Step-by-step guide
+Run this after you have cloned/downloaded this repository and `cd`'d to its directory;
 ```bash
 # Install Rust (nightly)
 $ curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain nightly